unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Now let's jump to Windows platform.

-* Open the `Package.appxmanifest` file and look for the `Application` node, inside it look for the `uap:SplashScreen` node.
-Delete the `Image` property and its value, the `Application` tag should like this:
+* Open the `Package.appxmanifest` file and look for the `Application` node, inside it, look for the `uap:SplashScreen` node.
+Delete the `Image` property and its value, the `Application` tag should be like this:

 ```xml
 <Applications>